Maine Marijuana Possession Laws

 Where to Buy Legal Weed in Maine

-Recreational weed can be gotten from licensed adult-use cannabis stores by persons aged 21 years and above.
+Recreational weed can be purchased from licensed adult-use cannabis stores by persons aged 21 years and above.
 Adult-use cannabis stores in Maine can only sell recreational weed to adults.
 They must verify the ages of buyers before they can sell to them.

-How Old Do You Have to Be to Buy Weed in Maine
+How Old Do You Have to Be to Buy Weed in Maine?

 Per the Maine Marijuana Legalization Act, you must be 21 years or older to buy weed in Maine.
 You must also be 21 years or older to consume and smoke marijuana in the state.
 However, medical marijuana patients under 21 years can buy medical marijuana provided they have valid and current medical marijuana registry identification cards.